raullenchai/Pypinterest/README.md

     >>> myclient.deletepin('pin ID')

-To search pins accoriding to a given keyword:
+To search pins according to a given keyword:

     >>> myclient.searchpins('keywords with spaces', 'number of pages required, say 10')

 To get all pins in a given category:

     >>> myclient.getallpins('category', 1, 10)

 To repin a post to an existed board:

     >>> myclient.repin('board number', 'pin ID', 'content')